Star Search (Singaporean TV series) season 11: Auditions

-The auditions were announced on 14 April 2019 with the open auditions held on May; other auditions not announced on-air were Talent Scout Auditions, replacing overseas auditions, which were not held for the first time since the season five.
-Contestants can also submit their online applications (for Open auditions) until 10 May 2019.
-Selected contestants from the scouting or closed auditions may receive Express Pass (shaped as a chatbox with the show's hashtag) and could directly perform the talent round without having to queue.
-Known judges appeared in the auditions include Irene Ang, and former Star Search winners Qi Yuwu and Zoe Tay.
+The auditions were announced on 14 April 2019, with the open auditions held in May; other auditions not announced on-air were talent scout auditions, replacing overseas auditions, which were not held for the first time since season five.
+Contestants could also submit their online applications (for open auditions) until 10 May 2019.
+Selected contestants from the scouting or closed auditions received an Express Pass (shaped as a chatbox with the show's hashtag) and could directly perform the talent round without having to queue.
+Known judges who appeared in the auditions include Irene Ang, and former Star Search winners Qi Yuwu and Zoe Tay.

-For the first time, augmented reality and virtual reality were used onto green screen during the acting segment in the auditions.
-The augmented reality version were also heavily used during the grand finals, notably the title card before and after commercial cuts, as well as the NOOOICE! guest performance.
+For the first time, augmented reality and virtual reality were used on a green screen during the acting segment in the auditions.
+The augmented reality versions were also heavily used during the grand finals, notably the title card before and after commercial cuts, as well as the NOOOICE! guest performance.